What are the alternatives to dental implants?

 Dentures

-Dentures typically consisting of an acrylic base (mimicking the gum tissue) attached to artificial teeth that are made either of porcelain or plastic.
+Dentures typically consist of an acrylic base (mimicking the gum tissue) attached to artificial teeth that are made either of porcelain or plastic.
 They are prescribed in cases when you are missing either a row of several teeth or an entire row, rather than for a single missing tooth.

 If you have significant erosion of the gum and jaw line, dental procedures such as crowns and implants are generally not recommended.
 In such cases, dentures may be your best bet.